M66B/FairEmail/FAQ.md

 You can fix this problem by manually selecting the drafts folder in the account settings (Setup, step 1, tap account, at the bottom).
 If there is no drafts folder at all, you can create a drafts folder by tapping on the '+' button in the folder list of the account (tap on the account name in the navigation menu).

+Some providers, like Gmail, allow enabling/disabling IMAP for individual folders.
+So, if a folder is not visible, you might need to enable IMAP for the folder.

+Quick link for Gmail: [https://mail.google.com/mail/u/0/#settings/labels](https://mail.google.com/mail/u/0/#settings/labels)

 <br />